OlympusDAO-Education/Documentation/using-the-website/bonds.md

 **Debt Ratio** is the total amount of OHM created from bonds that have yet to pay out.
 The debt ratio is \(OHM created from unredeemed bonds / OHM total supply\).

-**Vesting Term** is the length that a bond takes to fully redeem.
+**Vesting Term** is the time that a bond takes to fully redeem.
 This number is in blocks.
 33110 blocks is approximately 5 days or 15 epochs.

 **Discount** is the difference between the bond price and the market price.
 In the photo above, bonding would give you a 10.63% discount versus buying on the market at that same moment.